camilonar/incremental-eureka/README.md

 However, the most important arguments are:
 - ```dataset```: with this, you set which dataset is going to be used.
 Currently supported datasets are: CIFAR (CIFAR-10), MNIST, FASHION_MNIST and CALTECH (Caltech 101)
 - ```optimizer```: with this, you set which training algorithm is going to be used.
 Currently supported algorithms are: TR_BASE (RMSProp) and TR_REP (Training with Representatives)
+- ```testing_scenario```: an Experiment may have multiple testing scenarios, which are predefined tests with fixed parameters under the same structure (e.g. RMSProp with lr=0.001, or lr=0.1).
+You can specify which scenario you want to execute (By default is scenario 0).
+You can inspect the code of each Experiment for details on its scenarios (a functionality to easily access scenarios descriptions will be added in the future)

 You can also use ```utils/read_tensorbooard.py``` to create a TensorBoard folder with the average results of multiple tests.
 This is useful for investigation, since the average of multiple runs is used when reporting results.
 To use this function, you can use a command like this:
 ```sh